 They have been for quite a few years, but they're getting worse.

-The big they're lower than the presidents.
+They're lower than the president's.

-They're lower, they're down.
+They're down.

-If I remember right, the Last one I saw was in the low 20% range of approval.
+If I remember right, the last one I saw was in the low 20% range of approval.

-Yeah, almost 80% of the people say Congress, you're not doing the job.
+Yeah, almost 80% of the people say, Congress, you're not doing the job.

-But here's the problem with Congress, obviously, is everybody likes their own Congress person, but they don't like Congress.
+But here's the problem with Congress, obviously, is everybody likes their own Congressperson, but they don't like Congress.

-And this ties in a little bit, and maybe I can uh pick this up next hour is about this deficit that we have and how it improved, and we'll get into some of that as well, some of the economic stuff.
+Maybe I can pick this up next hour, is about this deficit that we have and how it improved.

-But when but so Nancy Pelosi goes out and they find out people are mad about the runaway spending in Congress.
+So Nancy Pelosi goes out and they find out people are mad about the runaway spending in Congress.

-So she says to the Wall Street Journal, she says, I've got this plan to win.
+She says to the Wall Street Journal, she says, I've got this plan to win.

-This is HR, how many plans are we up to volume three yet on uh the plans the Democrats have to win?
+This is HR, how many plans are we up to volume three yet on the plans the Democrats have to win?

-Because they don't have elected.
+Because they don't have to give us a political electoral.

 Oh, that's right.

-So we will never find out.
+So we'll never find out.

-Oh no.
+Oh, no.

 How can he do this to the country?